PaulKinlan/paul.kinlan.me/content/en/button-and-link-scraping-for-ml-training.md

 So I just disable it.

-And that's pretty much it so far.
+And that's pretty much it so far, I now have a collection of things that look like buttons and things that look like text links.
+The next step is to see if I can get this into an ML Image classifier.